maredep/unsupervised-learning-kmeans-dbscan-hierarchical-cluster/README.md

-# unsupervised-learning-kmeans-dbscan-hierarchical-cluster
+# Machine Learning

+## Unsupervised Learning:

+- **Kmeans**
+- **DBSCAN**
+- **Hierarchical**

+Machine Learning:
-Machine Learning: Unsupervised with Kmeans, DBSCAN and Hierarchical Algorithm for Clustering
+Unsupervised with Kmeans, DBSCAN and Hierarchical Algorithm for Clustering using Iris Dataset.
+Using ARI and Silhouette Score to compare the performance of each model.